• Skip to primary navigation

 • In any hot or cold drinks where you need a liquid sweetener

-A hand pouring cooked tapioca pearls from a small white bowl to a large glass.
+A hand adding pouring tapioca pearls from a small white bowl to a large glass.

 A hand pouring soy milk from a small white pot to a large glass.